LogoLogo

 Verification

-After installing required runtimes and any needed device drivers, you can verify PySDK access to the runtimes and the devices by running this command in a terminal:
+After installing the required runtimes and device drivers, verify that PySDK can access them by running this command:

 degirum sys-info

-The output should contain all the devices available to PySDK and some information about them.
+The output lists the devices available to PySDK with relevant information.

 Devices: